kaleido-lab/dolphin/README.md

 For help or issues using the _dolphin_, please submit a GitHub issue.

-> TODO: For other communications, please contact
+For other communications, please contact Zehuan Huang (huanngzh@gmail.com).